Ritam-Guha/Py_FS/README.md

 ## Note

 Py_FS uses numpy arrays of numbers to process the datasets.
 So, please convert the datasets to numpy arrays and exclude any kind of string (like table headings) before using Py_FS for feature selection.
 In future, we may add a preprocessing stage before feeding the dataset to Py_FS modules to allow data frames and other formats to make it easier for the users.
 But, currently Py_FS provides no such support.
+Please note that the fitness function has been designed to maximize the accuracy so please do the necessary changes if your fitness function is different.

 ## Structure